davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.6.13 (2015-02-25) =
+* Add some additional checks and error messages to postie_media_handle_upload for cases where the TMP directory isn't writable.
+* Any user with "Roles that can post" can now be the default poster.

 = 1.6.12 (2015-02-09) =
 * Fix confirmation emails that were always sending to administrator.
 * Fix regression in 1.6.11 which prevented attachments from being displayed in some cases.